Eamoned/ProgrammingAssignment2/README.md

       m                    ## and return the inverse
 }

+## Note: "<<-" allows this subfunction to alter the "m" and "x" variable in the containing environment, i.e. the  makeCacheMatrix function.
 ## If we've calculated the inverse of the matrix once already, it will be stored in the cache.
 When the cacheSolve()
 ## function is run again it grabs the cache, getcache(), and the "if" statement is evaluated to "TRUE"retuning the message
 ## and the inverse matrix m.